 We’d Love To Partner With Folks Who:

-- Are forward-thinking: they have a clear image of what’s possible in their mind
+- Are forward-thinking with a clear image of what’s possible in their mind.

-- Value all types of entrepreneurship: tech is an AWESOME category but sometimes in the pursuit of unicorns we overlook the impact of someone in a smaller community having an extra $5000 in their pocket each month.
+- Value all types of entrepreneurship: sometimes in the pursuit of unicorns we overlook the impact of someone in a smaller community having an extra $5000 in their pocket each month.

 - They have contagious confidence and courage and are looking to help others manifest their entrepreneurial potential.